Euronext Amsterdam: History

 This new charter gave the VOC additional years to stay in business but, in contrast to the first charter, outlined no plans for immediate liquidation, meaning that the money invested remained invested, and dividends were paid to investors to incentivize shareholding.
 Investors took to the secondary market of the newly constructed Amsterdam Stock Exchange to sell their shares to third parties.
 These "fixed" capital stock transactions amassed huge turnover rates, and made the stock exchange vastly more important.
-Thus the modern securities market arose out of this system of stock exchange.

 The voyage to the precious resources in the West Indies was risky.
 Threats of pirates, disease, misfortune, shipwreck, and various macroeconomic factors heightened the risk factor and thus made the trip wildly expensive.
 So, the stock issuance made possible the spreading of risk and dividends across a pool of investors.
 Should something go wrong on the voyage, risk was mitigated and dispersed throughout the pool and investors all suffered just a fraction of the total expense of the voyage.

 The system of privatizing national expeditions was not new to Europe, but the fixed stock structure of the East India Company made it one of a kind.
 In the decade preceding the formation of the VOC, adventurous Dutch merchants had used a similar method of "private partnership" to finance expensive voyages to the East Indies for their personal gain.
 The ambitious merchants pooled money together to create shipping partnerships for exploration of the East Indies.
-They assumed a joint-share of the necessary preparations (i.e. shipbuilding, stocking, navigation) in return for a joint-share of the profits.
+They assumed a joint-share of the necessary preparations (i.e., shipbuilding, stocking, navigation) in return for a joint-share of the profits.
 These Voorcompagnieën took on extreme risk to reap some of the rewarding spice trade in the East Indies, but introduced a common form of the joint-stock venture into Dutch shipping.

 Although some of these voyages predictably failed, the ones that were successful brought promise of wealth and an emerging new trade.
 Shortly after these expeditions began, in 1602, the many independent Voorcompagnieën merged to form the Dutch East India Trading Company.
 Shares were allocated appropriately by the Amsterdam Stock Exchange and the joint-stock merchants became the directors of the new VOC.
 Furthermore, this new mega-corporation was immediately recognized by the Dutch provinces to be equally important in governmental procedures.
 The VOC was granted significant war-time powers, the right to build forts, the right to maintain a standing army, and permission to conduct negotiations with Asian countries.
 The charter created a Dutch colonial province in Indonesia, with a monopoly on Euro-Asian trade.